How to use this page?

 Boost

-preCICE uses Boost for several features and requires version 1.65.1 or higher.
-While Boost 1.67 or newer also works with preCICE, it may complicate how you install adapters that use yaml-cpp.
-Note that users have experienced problems building Boost 1.69 with some compilers.
+preCICE uses Boost for several features.
+Boost 1.67 and newer, it may complicate how you install adapters that use yaml-cpp.
+Note that users have experienced problems building Boost 1.68 and 1.69 with some compilers.

 You might save some time and space by installing only the necessary libraries: